earthly/earthly/docs/guides/auth.md

 #### Self-hosted and private Git Repositories

-Currently, `github.com`, `gitlab.com`, and `bitbucket.org` have been tested as SCM providers; we have experimental support for self-hosted git repositories such as github enterprise which will need to be configured using a regular expression:
+Currently, `github.com`, `gitlab.com`, and `bitbucket.org` have been tested as SCM providers; we have experimental support for self-hosted git repositories such as GitHub enterprise which will need to be configured using a regular expression:

 ```yaml
 git: